TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Files/Index.rst

          integer /:ref:`stdWrap <stdwrap>`

    Description
-         (Since TYPO3 CMS 6.2) The first item to return.
+         The first item to return.
 If not set (default), items beginning with the first one are returned.

 .. container:: table-row